Senior couple examining documents together for a RAF claim, with text overlay about what information to gather, including a checklist.

 The Value of Detailed Notes and Organized Documentation in Your RAF Claim

 When you’re dealing with a Road Accident Fund (RAF) claim in South Africa, keeping thorough notes and organizing your documents is incredibly important.
-Detailed notes act as a solid record of what happened during the accident and the period following it.

-These notes capture the specific details like the time and place of the accident, details that might fade from memory over time.
+These notes capture the specific details like the time and place of the accident, details that might fade from memory over time.Β

 They also help in charting your physical and emotional journey after the accident, giving a clear picture of how the accident affected your life.
-This aspect is particularly crucial when you need to show the emotional and physical pain you’ve endured.

 Man with a neck brace and leg cast working on a laptop while seated on a couch.